MTV Logo

 1977 – 1981 (pre-launch)

 The lines were aligned on two sides.
 The legs “n” and “d” were connected to form a single solid line on the right.
-On the left, both capital “S” and “g” rested against the semicircle wall.
+On the left, the capital “S” and “g” rested against the semicircle wall.
 The inscriptions were curly, with bold letters and smooth transitions.
 The lowercase “o” looked like an inverted recording microphone hanging from a stand.

 1980 – 1981 (pre-launch)